Vortigern

 a prime region for the worship of Germanus, or rather the

-place-names are clustered in Denbighshire, but can also
+are clustered in Denbighshire, but can also be found in

-seems therefore likely that the story of Germanus and
+likely that the story of Germanus and Bennli was intended

 Vortigern/Benlli